 Since we chose a home that's outside the city, we had to take a bus to get to downtown Reykjavík.
-We found lots of little shops and cafes while Christmas lights and knick-knacks decorated the streets.
+We found lots of little shops, cafes and Christmas lights decorated the streets.
 It resembled a cozy Christmas town.

 For lunch, we tasted Icelandic food at a restaurant called Cafe Loki.
 My mashed fish was good, but the serving was too much for me.

-With no plans, we wandered around the streets of downtown Reykjavík.
-Our night ended with a snug hot chocolate and while in a cozy cafe.
+With no other plans, we wandered around the streets of downtown Reykjavík.
+Our night ended with a lovely hot chocolate.
 A perfect way to end the day.